Glossary: list of terms

 Cation exchange capacity

 The capacity of soil to hold nutrients for plant use.
-Specifically, CEC is the amount of negative charges available on clay and humus to hold positively charged ions.
+Specifically, CEC is the amount of negative charge available on clay minerals and soil humus to hold positively charged ions.
 Effective cation exchange capacity (ECEC) is reported for acid soils (pH<5).
-Expressed as centimoles of charge per kilogram of soil (cmolc/kg)
+Expressed as centimoles of charge per kilogram of soil (cmolc/kg).

 Compost